AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 <br>And now we have an error defined on a scatter plot.
 {sample}Error\_Chart\_05{sample}

-<br>X value error value must be defined in numbers or percentage of common value.
+<br>X value error value must be defined in numbers or percentage of total value.
 ```
 //you can set the x error value
 series.error().xError(10);